 Getting to Israel

 Fly into Tel Aviv (airport code TLV).
 While you are responsible for getting yourself to Israel, our agents will meet you at the airport on the 1st and take you to our hotel.
-They will also drive you from Jerusalem back to the airport at the end of the tour (the 14th, or the 17th of Feb, if you’re on the post-tour).
 These airport transfers are included in the price of the tour.

-(If you're flying through the night, you'd leave home on 6th, to land on the 7th.)
-The welcome dinner / orientation in Tel Aviv is on the evening of 7 Feb, and the closing dinner is in Jerusalem on 13 Feb—you'll stay that night and fly out sometime on the 14th.
-Breakfast on the 14th is included; return home anytime that day—unless you're joining us for the post-tour.
+(If you're flying through the night, you'd leave home on 5th, to land on the 6th.)
+The welcome dinner / orientation in Tel Aviv is on the evening of 6 Feb, and the closing dinner is in Jerusalem on 13 Feb—you'll stay that night and fly out sometime on the 14th.
+Breakfast on the 14th is included; return home anytime that day.

 Opening dinner / orientation

 At the orientation meeting (1900) on the 1st (right before dinner), you’ll receive written materials, including your BST name badge, to be worn at all times during the tour.
 Questions will be answered, gifts distributed, and the group will get to know one another.

 Regardless of how tired you may feel — esp. for those who have traveled 10 or 20 hours to Israel — make yourself stay awake so that there’s no chance you’ll miss the welcome dinner.
 If you end up taking a nap, we suggest you keep it short (2-3 hours) — otherwise you’ll make it difficult for yourself to get onto Israel time.
 (Scroll down for suggestions on overcoming jet lag.)